-The Vermont Agency of Natural Resources (ANR) has mapped and assessed the habitat value of forest blocks in Norwich as part of a state-wide exercise.
-Since 2018 municipal plans have been required by state statute (Act 171) to identify forest blocks and habitat connectors, and to plan for land development in these areas to minimize forest fragmentation and to promote forest health and ecological function.
+the Vermont Agency of natural Resources (AnR) has mapped and assessed the habitat value of forest blocks in norwich as part of a state-wide exercise. since 2018 municipal plans have been required by state statute (Act 171) to identify forest blocks and habitat connectors, and to plan for land development in these areas to assure that there is no undue adverse impact on forest fragmentation and wildlife habitat, and to promote forest health and ecological function.

-The mature trees on these forest lands also perform critical ecosystem services including absorbing and sequestering carbon dioxide - a greenhouse gas.
+the mature trees on these forest lands also perform critical ecosystem services including absorbing and sequestering carbon dioxide - a greenhouse gas.
 The combined area of the mapped forest blocks in the resource protection area is 17,202 acres.
 There is also considerably more forested land in other areas of town.

-This plan and any implementing regulations treat mapped forest blocks in Norwich of 500 acres or more in area (as shown in Figure 8) as priorities for protection.
-The impact of proposed development on forest blocks may be considered during state regulatory processes.
-Due to the scale of the state forest block mapping, the boundaries of priority forest blocks should be more precisely delineated based on a site-level assessment before being used for regulatory purposes by the town or state.
-The mapped priority forest blocks occur in the rural residential district.
-Norwich subdivision regulations already consider natural resources, including steep slopes and forest cover.
-Nevertheless, alternative approaches could be explored.
-This could include a new resource protection zoning district with a significantly higher minimum parcel size to better protect against fragmentation of forest blocks.
-Other key areas to review include the development density algorithm to ensure development in forest lands is minimized.
+the impact of proposed development on forest blocks are delineated based on a site level assessment. during state regulatory processes. the boundaries of priority forest blocks are delineated based on a site-level assessment before.
+See the mapped priority forest blocks that occur in the rural residential district (Map #X). norwich subdivision regulations already consider natural resources, including steep slopes and forest cover. (consider including some of their language in this plan.) nevertheless, alternative approaches could be explored. this could include a new resource protection zoning district with a significantly higher minimum parcel size to better protect against fragmentation of forest blocks. other key areas to review include the development density algorithm to ensure development in forest lands is minimized.
+Deleted: minimize